RealtyOffer/realty-offer-frontend/src/pages/agents.md

   title: Here is how it works!
   youtubeVideoId: R9jCqtpG770
   image: /img/Simulator Screen Shot - iPhone 11 - 2020-10-26 at 11.56.52.png
-  description: "RealtyOffer will connect you with serious clients, while removing
+  description: 'RealtyOffer will connect you with serious clients, while removing
     the upfront awkward negotiation.
 Instead of spending thousands of dollars on wasted real estate leads, agents will have the opportunity to simply bid for their next client.
 The bidding works two ways: choose to discount your commission for a sale, or offer part of your commission for a purchase... the amount is up to you.
-Everyone wins..."
+Everyone wins...'
   steps:
     - title: Subscribe to your favorite cities/counties OR Bid For Free!
       body: >-